 - Operating expenses (OPEX): The general expenses incurred by a business to run on daily basis are termed as operating expense.
 It include all costs associated with sales and marketing, research and development and general and administrative tasks.
 And preliminary expenses of a startup usually include legal fees, travel costs, costs relating to payroll, IT costs, office supplies insurance, patent cost etc.

 - Personnel: Here, an analyst predicts the number of employees hired along with their respective salaries.
-It also includes payroll taxes and perks provided, if any.
+It also includes the payroll taxes and perks provided, if any.
 To make this step easier, an analyst may split the personnel into different categories like;

 - Direct labour: Includes all employees who solely engage in producing goods sold or services delivered.

 - Sales & marketing: It includes employees who are part of the business such as sales managers, marketing managers, social media experts, copwriters etc.

 - Research and development: These employees are also part of operating expenses and include R&D managers, software engineers, technicians etc.